-Sterling B. Williams, M.D., Ph.D., Class of 1973, in recognition of his exemplary achievements as a physician, educator and researcher; his dedication and groundbreaking leadership in academic medicine and the training and continuing medical education of the nation’s obstetricians and gynecologists, and for serving as a stellar role model and mentor for medical students and physicians in all stages of their careers.
+Sterling B. Williams, M.D. ’73, Ph.D., in recognition of his exemplary achievements as a physician, educator and researcher; his dedication and groundbreaking leadership in academic medicine and the training and continuing medical education of the nation’s obstetricians and gynecologists, and for serving as a stellar role model and mentor for medical students and physicians in all stages of their careers.

-Susan E. Bates, M.D., Class of 1978, in grateful recognition of her exemplary achievements as a physician, researcher and scientific mentor; her integral role in improving the lives of cancer patients through her leadership and groundbreaking investigations at the National Cancer Institute; her dedication to the vital concept of “bench to bedside” translational research; her devotion to the art and science of medicine; and her commitment to the UAMS College of Medicine.
+Susan E. Bates, M.D. ’78, in grateful recognition of her exemplary achievements as a physician, researcher and scientific mentor; her integral role in improving the lives of cancer patients through her leadership and groundbreaking investigations at the National Cancer Institute; her dedication to the vital concept of “bench to bedside” translational research; her devotion to the art and science of medicine; and her commitment to the UAMS College of Medicine.